Itera/ansible-workshop/README.md

 ### inventory/hosts

 Start with the inventory/hosts file - this is where we tell ansible what machines are in which groups.
-Initially - all three are marked as servers but only one is in web.
-We will add the others here later on.
+Initially - only web1 and web3 are marked as `server` and only web1 as `web`.
+We will change this later on.

 ## Facts